 In order to derive maximum benefit from a guest speaker’s presence on campus, it is required for student clubs or organizations planning to host a speaker to consult with the Student Involvement staff and appropriate to consult faculty in related fields of expertise prior to extending a final invitation.
 An important effect of such consultation will be to assist the University in its efforts to offer a full, varied, and balanced program of guest speakers that will result in a maximum exchange of ideas and opinions.

 This enjoyment of the freedom to express points of view on the widest range of public and private concerns must, however, be subject to reasonable restrictions of time, place, and manner.
-The right of free speech and expression does not include activity, unlawful or otherwise, that, in the judgment of the Senior Vice President for Student Affairs, Associate Vice President for Student Affairs and/or the Dean of Students, (1) would endanger or imminently threaten to endanger the safety of any member(s) of the University community, (2) pose a threat to the physical facilities, or (3) obstruct or disrupt the normal functions of the University or entail violation of the University Code of Conduct, including the Demonstration Policy.
+The right of free speech and expression does not include activity, unlawful or otherwise, that, in the judgment of the Interim Vice President for Student Affairs and/or the Dean of Students, (1) would endanger or imminently threaten to endanger the safety of any member(s) of the University community, (2) pose a threat to the physical facilities, or (3) obstruct or disrupt the normal functions of the University or entail violation of the University Code of Conduct, including the Demonstration Policy.

 Moreover, expression that is indecent or is grossly obscene or grossly offensive on matters such as race, ethnicity, religion, gender, gender identity, or sexual orientation is inconsistent with accepted norms of conduct at the University.